Harold Bauer

 Harold Bauer RCA Camden LP

 Despite his relatively small discography for an artist of his stature and a reputation that waned even during his lifetime, RCA produced two LPs that featured his 78rpm discs in the early years of the new medium, an honour also granted Rachmaninoff and Paderewski but not Levitzki or some other great pianists to have recorded exclusively in the 78 era.
-Years later, the International Piano Library (later Archives) produced an LP featuring some of his rarer recordings, including the Brahms Third Sonata recorded for the lesser-known Schirmer label.
+Years later, the International Piano Library (later Archives) produced an LP featuring some of his rarer recordings, including the Brahms Third Sonata recorded for the lesser-known Schirmer label (added below this paragraph).
 Today, his complete solo recordings are now available on a marvellous 3-CD set on the APR label (it does not include the Brahms Quintet).
 While we may wish for more recordings – and perhaps some more broadcast performances will turn up and be made available – we should be grateful that we do have what we do of this superb musician.
 Not only are his recordings required listening, his autobiography should be required reading for insight into the universal issues facing musicians and even society as a whole.

 Since this feature was originally produced, a brief film snippet of Bauer at a double-keyboard piano showed up, as well as a radio broadcast in which he played the first movement of Beethoven’s Emperor Concerto – the only extant recording of him playing with an orchestra.
 I have given those film and broadcast performances their own page on my site – click here to check those out.